frederic-perez/AmE-dictionary/data/idioms.md

 __bells and whistles__ :two::hammer:
 __bellwether state__ A state whose political trends, tendencies, or developments tend to reflect or predict those of the entire country.
 Primarily heard in US. _Ohio is famously a bellwether state.
 If the senator can win here, she’s nearly assured to win the presidency._
 __belly up__ :two: __3__ Drunk. _Do you remember last night at the bar at all?
 You were really belly up!_
+__below the belt__ :smiling_imp: Unfairly targeted at one’s weakness or vulnerability.
+The phrase refers to boxing, in which hitting an opponent below the waist is prohibited.
 __belt__ _n slang_ A serving of liquor. _Gimme a belt of whiskey, Tom._ _Four belts of Old Crow._
 __bench-warmer__
 __bend over backward(s)__ :two: To try very hard to do something.
 This phrase has its origin in gymnastics and was used as early as 920 CE to compare the athletic act of bending the back to doing something difficult.